Table of Contents

 - Fertility treatment (if you’re younger than 39),

-- Preventive health services (e.g. drug and alcohol addiction),
+- Preventive healthcare services (e.g., drug and alcohol addiction),

-- Extraordinary events (e.g. injuries from war or a natural disaster),
+- Extraordinary events (e.g., injuries from war or a natural disaster/s).

 Unless your spouse has insurance, you won’t be allowed to utilize Turkey’s public healthcare system until you’ve resided in the nation for a year as a resident.
-Unless you are over 65, if you are unable to obtain public insurance during this time, the law requires you to acquire private coverage.
+Unless you are over 65, if you cannot obtain public insurance during this time, the law requires you to acquire private coverage.

 If you wish to start accessing public healthcare after a year of residing in Turkey as a resident, you can seek to register with the Social Security Institution (SGK).
-Many ex-pats, on the other hand, prefer to keep their private insurance coverage since it’s quite inexpensive and allows them to access the greatest healthcare facilities in Turkey.
+On the other hand, many ex-pats prefer to keep their private insurance coverage since it’s quite inexpensive and allows them to access the greatest healthcare facilities in Turkey.

 Is medical treatment for ex-pats in Turkey adequate?
 In Turkey, medical treatment is excellent.
-Ex-pats have access to both public and private healthcare, with private healthcare being relatively inexpensive in contrast to Europe and the United States.
+Ex-pats have access to public and private healthcare, with private healthcare relatively inexpensive compared to Europe and the United States.

-Expats who have lived in Turkey for at least a year can join the Turkish State Health Cover, SGK (Sosyal Guvenlik Kurumu in Turkish, Social Security Institution in English).
-SGK can be used to help pay for some treatments at private hospitals as well as to cover admissions at public hospitals.
+Ex-pats who have lived in Turkey for at least a year can join the Turkish State Health Cover, SGK (Sosyal Guvenlik Kurumu in Turkish, Social Security Institution in English).
+SGK can help pay for some treatments at private hospitals and cover admissions at public hospitals.

-Every town and village has a family health center, which functions similarly to a local doctor’s office.
+Every town and village has a Family Healthcare Center, which functions similarly to a local doctor’s office.
 Consultations at these family health clinics, also known as “Saglik Ocagi” or “Aile Sagligi Merkezi” in Turkish, are free with the obtainment of a residence permit or passport in the case of visitors.

 Furthermore, there are numerous reasonably priced private doctor surgeries or polyclinics (health centers with multiple specialists, similar to a mini-hospital).
 Given that English (or other languages) is widely spoken, these are frequently more targeted at foreigners and ex-pats.

 Both visitors and locals can receive emergency care at state hospitals via ambulance and walk-in clinics, although admissions will be charged.
 Patients can be referred to the state hospital for specialized care by doctors at private clinics or public family health centers.
 Although the care is typical of a good level, these public hospitals can be hectic and intimidating to visitors who speak little English.
 Patients who need to remain overnight are usually required to bring their caregiver, and it’s also a good idea to bring your food.
-Emergency care is free for both visitors and locals, however, admissions are charged.
-This is covered by SGK in the case of residents.
+Emergency care is free for both visitors and locals; however, admissions are charged.
+SGK covers this in the case of residents.